This article appeared in Knife Magazine in February 2021.

 The knife features assumed to indicate a weapon include a serrated blade, a “locking”’ blade on a folding knife, double edges, and a cross hilt.
 Blade serrations are useful for cutting fibrous material such as seat belts/shoulder harness straps.
 Locking mechanisms are a highly desirable safety feature for folding knives, and cross hilts help maintain a boundary between the hand and the cutting edge or whatever is being cut.
 Double-edged knives are not necessarily weapons.
 The celebrated Puma “White Hunter” is just one example of a sporting knife with opposing sharp edges.

-It is absolutely not my intention to denigrate in any way the USMC Ka-Bar, the Randall #1, or the Cattauraugus 225Q Quartermaster knife.
+It is absolutely not my intention to denigrate in any way the USMC Ka-Bar, the Randall #1, or the Cattaraugus 225Q Quartermaster knife.
 (My own collection includes at least one of each.)
-All provided excellent service and kept soldiers and Marines alive and will continue to do so.
+All provided excellent service and kept soldiers and Marines alive, and they will continue to do so.
 The Quartermaster knife is no less important because it was intended for use by persons very slightly removed from the front lines.

 It is important that those of us in the knife community strive to avoid reinforcing myths and misperceptions about knives.
 To educate, promote, and inform are among the functions of the American Knife & Tool Institute for the benefit of the entire knife community.
 It behooves all of us to participate as appropriate in this effort.